JaagaStartup/JaagaStartup.github.io/pages/pages-root-folder/index.md

   title: "Cowork"
   url: '/cowork/'
   image: cowork-small.png
-  text: 'We are a curated entrepreneurial community who share skills, networks and knowledge within a well laid out coworking space in central Bangalore.
-Join us to collaborate and help each other build stronger ventures.'
+  text: 'We are a not-for-profit community that shares skills, knowledge and networks to help each other build better ventures.
+Join us and work out of a beautiful, open coworking space on Richmond Road in Central Bangalore.'
 widget2:
   title: "Host an Event"
   url: '/events/'
   image: events-small.png
-  text: 'We love hosting interesting, creative organisations and events.
-We offer free space to meetups and other free events targeting the entrepreneurial ecosystem.
+  text: 'We regularly host events suitable for an entrepreneurial community and work with a number of creative individuals and organisations.
 Get in touch if you need a central location to host your audience!'
 widget3:
   title: "Incubate"
   url: 'http://jaagasustain.in/incubate'